-In March 1989, Khomeini approved President Rafsanjani's first Five Year Plan 3.01 for economic development.
-[4] (p4) According to the Economist Country Briefing 2003, since then Iran's five-year economic plans have emphasised a gradual move towards a market-orientated economy and the development of the private sector.
-The third five-year plan, which came into force in March 2000, commits the Government to an ambitious programme of liberalisation, diversification and privatisation and the creation of 3.8m new jobs by 2005.
-The resolution of Iran's external debt problems have eased the policymaking environment, and facilitated the unification of the exchange rate at the start of 2002, but significant political obstacles to rapid reform remain.
-[24a] However, a lack of consensus on the privatisation drive has resulted in delay.
+2.01 In March 1989, Khomeini approved President Rafsanjani's first Five Year Plan for economic development.
+[4] (p4) According to the Economist Country Briefing 2006, Iran's five-year economic plans have emphasised a gradual move towards a market-oriented economy, but political and social concerns, and external debt problems, have hampered progress.
+Faster progress, however, was made under the third five-year plan (2000-04), which advocated a more ambitious programme of liberalisation, diversification and privatisation.
+The resolution of Iran's external debt problems eased the policymaking environment and facilitated the unification of the exchange rate in 2002.
+However, the conservative-dominated Majlis has ruled out provisions for a broadening of reform in the 2005-09 plan, a stance likely to be upheld by Mr Ahmadinejad, [24a] and a lack of consensus on the privatisation drive has resulted in delay.
 [5ad] On 16 August 2004 the Iranian legislature suspended for one year aspects of the Fourth Five Year Plan that deals with privatisation.
 [42d]

-3.02 Figures quoted in the US State Department country report for 2004, released in February 2005, stated that "The official unemployment rate was approximately 11 percent, although other estimates were higher.
+- Figures quoted in the US State Department country report for 2004, released in February 2005, stated that "The official unemployment rate was approximately 11 percent, although other estimates were higher.
 Estimated inflation was 15 per cent with economic growth at 6.5 percent during the year."

-[4p] (p1) The CIA Fact Book for 2005, published in August 2005 gives the unemployment rate as 11.2 per cent.
+[4p] (p1) The CIA Fact Book for 2006, published in September 2006, gives the unemployment rate as 11.2 per cent.
 [44] According to an economist quoted in a BBC News report of 29 May 2003, "The brain drain is a problem for the country because we are losing highly educated people and these people... could be our entrepreneurs who create jobs for the next generation."
 [21bv] According to an article in the Tehran Times on 12 July 2004, Iran suffers from a considerable brain-drain.
 It is estimated that up to 200,000 Iranians migrate to other country per annum.
-[71a]
+[71a] - 2.03 According to the USSD report 2004: